Everything you need to know about the practical difference between a free and a commercial SSL Certificate.

 When it comes to verifying a website owner’s business details before issuing a free certificate, CA does not validate anything apart from the identity of the website owner.
 While in the case of paid SSL certificates, verification of the identity of the website owner is a must before issuing the certificate to the site owner and in the case of OV & EV certificates, in-depth verification of the business is carried out by the certificate authority (CA).

-Free SSL certificates provided by popular CAs is issued for 30-90 days.
+Free SSL certificates provided by popular CAs are issued for 30-90 days.
 As a result, the website proprietor must renew the certificate every 30-90 days.
 In the case of paid certificates, they can be issued for a period of 1-2 years.

 The certificate authorities (CAs) and resellers of paid certificates are committed to providing round the clock support to their customers.
 Those customers get to choose whichever type of support they want, be whether its chat, email or call.
 On the other hand, free CA’s don’t assist their customers with such remarkable support because they can’t afford to.
 If you need help with an issue regarding free SSL, you’re going to have sifted through a bunch of old forum posts to find it.

 Level of Trust

 As mentioned earlier, the free certificates assist with domain level validation only.
 If one wants to get OV and EV certificates, he/she has no option but to go with paid SSL certificates.
-With OV & EV certificates comes visual indicators such as the green address bar and better site seals.
+With OV & EV certificates comes visual indicators such as the business name in URL and Certificate information and better site seals.
 Whereas, free SSL certificates don’t deliver such privileges.
-It has been proven time and time again via research that the chances of a customer buying from you increase significantly with a green address bar and well-placed site seals.

 With a free SSL certificate, if anything goes wrong on the CA’s end – like, a catastrophic failure of their PKI for instance – you are completely out of luck.
 Paid SSL certificates don’t have this issue, because they come backed by warranties that pay out anywhere between 10 grand and 1.75 mils.